 – TNMP: TXU Energy

 How does POLR electric service work?

-If you end up on a POLR plan, first off, don’t worry.
-The POLR system was put in place to make sure that your lights stay on so you won’t be stuck in the dark.
+If you end up on a POLR plan, don’t worry.
+The POLR system was implemented to keep your lights on so you won’t be stuck in the dark.

 The first thing that will happen is that you’ll be notified that your electricity service has been transferred to a POLR.